 Base Liquid (1-1.5 cups):

 Not into protein powder or collagen peptides?
-You could also pair your smoothie with a “side” of easy protein like hard-boiled eggs, compliant sausage or deli meat (heated to steaming, if you’re pregnant), or a meat bar from DNX bar or EPIC Provisions.
+You could also pair your smoothie with a “side” of easy protein like hard-boiled eggs, compliant sausage or deli meat (heated to steaming, if you’re pregnant), or a meat stick from Chomps or The New Primal.

 Fat (1 serving, minimum):